 The Parties shall coordinate, and if necessary negotiate in good faith, the timing of such curtailments, interruptions, reductions, or deliveries with respect to maintenance, investigation, or inspection of FPL's equipment or system.

-Except in case of Emergency or forced outages, in order not to interfere unreasonably with the Customer operations, FPL shall give Customer reasonable prior notice of any curtailment, interruption, or reduction, the reason for its occurrence, and its probable duration.
+Except in case of Emergency or forced outages, in order not to interfere unreasonably with the Customer operations, FPL shall give Customer as much notice as is reasonably practicable prior to any curtailment, interruption, or reduction, and such notice shall state the reason for its occurrence, and its probable duration.

-4.17 Facility Control, Operation and Event Analysis
+4.16 Facility Control, Operation and Event Analysis

 Customer shall employ qualified Operators for the Facility and for coordinating operations of the Facility with the FPL Transmission System.
 Customer shall ensure that Operators are on duty (whether at the Facility or a remote location) at all times that the Facility is generating energy, during any Emergency involving the Facility and at all other times as may be reasonably necessary for the operation or maintenance of the Facility.
-Customer shall at all times keep FPL advised in writing of the telephone number for any such Operator, and if the Operator is not at the Facility, the location of such Operator.
+Customer shall at all times keep FPL advised in writing of the telephone number for any such Operator.
 Customer shall at all times have on call a person (together with a backup in case such person is unavailable) that FPL may immediately contact at any time when no Operator is on duty.
 Customer shall provide to FPL from time to time the name of such persons and how they may be contacted.
-Such persons will have access to the Facility and be available to discuss with FPL any operational matter that may arise under this Agreement.
+Such persons will have access to the Facility and be available to discuss with FPL any operational matter that affects FPL’s or Customer’s performance under this Agreement.

-4.18 Control Area Notification
+4.17 Control Area Notification

 At least six (6) months before Trial Operation of each Unit, the Customer shall notify FPL in writing of the initial Control Area in which that Unit will be located.
-The Customer may change its Control Area designation with six (6) months prior written notice to FPL.
-If the Customer elects to have a Unit located in a Control Area other than the Control Area in which FPL is located or to change to a Control Area other than the Control Are in which FPL is located, necessary agreements, if any, and appropriate measures under such agreements, shall be executed and implemented prior to the placement of a Unit in the other Control Area.
-The Parties will diligently cooperate with one another to enable such agreements to be executed and implemented on a schedule necessary to meet the Operations Date specified in Appendix H.
+The Customer may change its Control Area designation with three (3) months prior written notice to FPL.
+If the Customer elects to have a Unit located in a Control Area other than the Control Area in which FPL is located or to change to a Control Area other than the Control Area in which FPL is located, necessary agreements, if any, and appropriate measures under such agreements, shall be executed and implemented prior to the placement of a Unit in the other Control Area.
+The Parties will diligently cooperate with one another to enable such agreements to be executed and implemented on a schedule necessary to meet the Milestones specified in Appendix H.

-4.19 Start-Up and Synchronization
+4.18 Start-Up and Initial Synchronization

-Consistent with FRCC requirements and the Parties’ mutually acceptable procedures , the Customer is responsible for the proper synchronization of the Facility to the FPL Transmission System.
+Consistent with FRCC requirements and the Parties’ mutually acceptable procedures (such procedures to be agreed to no later than 60 days following the Customer’s issuance of a Notice to Proceed), the Customer is responsible for the proper synchronization of the Facility to the FPL Transmission System.

-The Customer must notify the FPL System Operations Department and obtain approval before synchronizing the Facility to the FPL Transmission System.
-The Customer must not energize a de-energized FPL transmission circuit unless such actions are directed by FPL’s Transmission Coordinator.
+The Customer must request and obtain FPL’s Transmission Coordinator’s approval, which shall not be unreasonably withheld, before synchronizing the Facility to the FPL Transmission System.
+The Customer must not energize a de-energized FPL transmission circuit unless such actions are approved by FPL’s Transmission Coordinator.
+If FPL’s Transmission Coordinator does not approve or disapprove Customer’s request for approval within 48 hours of Customer’s request, FPL’s Transmission Coordinator shall be deemed to have approved Customer’s request.
+If FPL’s Transmission Coordinator does not approve Customer’s synchronization of the Facility with the FPL Transmission System, it shall concurrently provide Customer with a written explanation of the reasons for disapproval and steps Customer may take in order to obtain such approval.

-4.20 Black Start Operations
+4.19 Black Start Operations